moemode/ermaster/README.md

 (erllm) python erllm_setup.py
 ```

-# From Dataset to Prompt to run file
+# From Dataset to prompts to run file

 [prompt_data.py](erllm/llm_matcher/prompt_data.py) serializes the entities in a dataset to a string using a serialization function which determines how the entities are represented in the prompts.
 The output is a JSON file.